AlexCallejas/ansible-gce-apache-lb/README.md

 Dependencies
 ------------

-These playbooks were successfully tested in Fedora 26 and CentOS 7 with Ansible 2.5.
+These playbooks were successfully tested in Fedora 34 and CentOS 8 Stream with Ansible 2.9 @ 2021.

 Example Playbook Run
 ----------------